fpublic4-png/amns/blueprint.md

 *   **Color Scheme:** A professional and visually appealing palette with a primary color of green, creating a consistent and branded look.
 *   **Typography:** Clear and legible fonts to ensure readability across all devices.
 *   **Layout:** A responsive and adaptive layout that provides a seamless experience on both mobile and web platforms.
-*   **Animated Navigation:** An interactive bottom navigation bar where the selected item animates with a subtle scaling effect, providing clear visual feedback to the user.
+*   **Animated Navigation:** An interactive bottom navigation bar where the selected item animates with a subtle scaling effect, and all labels are persistently visible for enhanced clarity.

 ## Features